alexk99/the_router/bras/subsriber_management_eng.md

  * THE_ROUTER_VSA_PORT_ID - TheRouter port number

  * Username - a string containing portid, svid and сvid values.
-Those values a concatenated into a string using dot as a separated field value.
+Those values a concatenated into a string using a dot as a separated field value.

 ### Authorization response

-A response may include the attributes described bellow.
+A response may include the attributes described below.
 Depending on which attributes are in the response different actions will be taken as the result of response processing.

  * THE_ROUTER_VSA_IP_UNNUMBERED_VIF - this attribute indicates